What you need to know

 (figure 2), the pace of outperformance had picked up, particularly thanks to 2020 and 2021.
 For example, according to Morningstar, 66% of US sustainable funds outperformed conventional market indices in 20214

 .
-Sustainable investing can also create value for investors beyond investment performance as they can align their own values and beliefs with their investments6
+ESG investing can also create value for investors beyond investment performance as they can align their own values and beliefs with their investments6

 1Global Sustainable Fund Flows: Q4 2021 in Review.
 Morningstar Manager Research.
 31 January 2022.